benedictnkosi/exam-quiz-backend/project.md

 php bin/console app:generate-question-topics 1  # For grade 1

 ### send message to a grade
-php bin/console app:send-grade-message 12 "Writting IT tomorrow?
-We’ve Got Your Back!" "new Information Technology Paper 1 questions are live in the app"
+php bin/console app:send-grade-message 12 "Writting Technical Sciences P2 On Monday?"
+"We’ve Got Your Back!
+New questions are live in the app" "60"